Summary of The Burning of Books and Burying of Scholars (213 BCE)

 Uncover the ancient mystery of lost knowledge and silenced voices.

-Who's Who in Summary of The Burning of Books and Burying of Scholars (213 BCE)
+The Burning of Books and Burying of Scholars in 10 Minutes

 Introduction